mre/futures-batch/README.md

 ![Build status](https://github.com/mre/futures-batch/workflows/Rust/badge.svg)

-An adaptor that chunks up elements and flushes them after a timeout or when the buffer is full.
+An adaptor that chunks up completed futures in a stream and flushes them after a timeout or when the buffer is full.
 (The project was initially called `tokio-batch`, but was renamed as it has no dependency on Tokio anymore.)

 ## Description

-An adaptor that chunks up elements in a vector.
+An adaptor that chunks up completed futures in a stream.

-This adaptor will buffer up a list of items in the stream and pass on the vector used for buffering when a specified capacity has been reached or a predefined timeout was triggered.
+This adaptor will buffer up a list of items in a stream and pass on the collection used for buffering when a specified capacity has been reached or a predefined timeout was triggered.

 ## Usage

-Either as a standalone Stream Operator or directly as a combinator:
+Either as a standalone stream operator or directly as a combinator:

 ```rust
 use futures::future;
 use futures::stream;